candsbrown/wargamedle/Update-log.md

 # Updates
 # 9-19-2024 (2):

 *Added auto-complete functionality to the search bar.
-Should speed up guess submission, though a second pass may for optimization with a large unit list.
+Should significantly speed up guess submission and prevent typos, though a second pass may be needed for optimization with a large unit list.

 *Added US Infantry Tab.